COVID-19 pandemic in Bahrain: March 2020

 On 8 March, the Health minister of Bahrain said that there are 94 confirmed cases and 14 recovered cases.

 On 12 March, hundreds of prisoners were ordered released.
 At this point, among countries with at least one million citizens, Bahrain had the world's fourth-highest per capita rate of positive COVID-19 cases in the world, at 114.6 cases per million people (twice the rate of China).

 On 16 March, the Ministry of Health reported that a 65-year-old Bahraini woman had died from the coronavirus, marking the first death in Bahrain and the Persian Gulf region from the disease.
 The woman was believed to have chronic diseases.
 On the same day, the national coronavirus task force launched an appeal for volunteers to provide medical and administrative support during the crisis.
 The Civil Aviation Authority also announced a significant reduction of incoming flights to Bahrain.

+Face mask awareness poster in Manama.

 On 17 March, the Bahraini government unveiled an $11.39 billion stimulus package to support the country's economy during the pandemic, also covering water and electricity bills over the next 3 months.